 Jacquie Carroll, Ed.D., AFC® from nonprofit AccessLex Institute walks through how to develop financial resiliency – an important skill for navigating uncertain times.

-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for life after law school.
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare for life after law school.

 Jacquie Carroll, Ed.D., AFC®, Regional Manager, AccessLex Center for Education and Financial Capability®, Jacquie has over 25 years of general financial aid and general financial planning experience.
 She believes that people can enjoy the life they want to lead within the means available to them, which includes savoring the skills of saving and spending money wisely.